solomon-prosperity/solomon-prosperity.github.io/README.md

 # solomon-prosperity.github.io
-This code is a brief introduction about myself, what i do and what i represen. knock yourself out!
+This code is a brief introduction about myself, what i do and what i represent. knock yourself out!